-Final defense requests (commonly referred to as the dissertation defense) and application for degree forms are available on our Forms page.
+Defense request forms, degree audits, and application for degree links are available on our Forms page.

 Students are able to monitor the process of their degree documents through their Milestones located in MyLSU.
 Once in MyLSU, the Graduate Milestones section is located under the ‘Student Services’ tab in the left column.
 By clicking ‘Graduate Milestones’, students will be able to view their degree and program type as well as document status.